Investors want and expect a quality audit and effective audit committees and auditors build confidence in the integrity of financial reporting.

 Audit committees should ask their auditors what they are doing to promote consistency of audit execution, whether additional resources are available if needed to do the audit, and who in the audit firm is accountable for the quality of the work done.

-CPAB regularly meets with audit committee chairs to discuss audit quality insights through one on one meetings and audit quality roundtables.
+CPAB regularly meets with audit committee chairs to discuss audit quality insights through one-on-one meetings, industry forums and audit quality roundtables.

-In 2013 CPAB consulted with key stakeholders including corporate directors, audit firms and securities regulators to develop a Protocol for Audit Firm Communication of CPAB Inspection Findings with Audit Committees (Protocol).
-Audit firms who voluntarily participate in the Protocol share significant file-specific inspection findings with their clients’ audit committees.
+In accordance with the Protocol for Audit Firm Communication of CPAB Inspection Findings with Audit Committees (Protocol), audit firms who voluntarily participate in the Protocol share significant file-specific inspection findings with their clients’ audit committees.
+CPAB is currently taking steps to make the sharing of these findings mandatory for all audit committees.
+See CPAB Disclosures Public Consultation for additional details.